 Prior to any decisions by a department head to change the policy on uniforms, employees in the department shall have an opportunity to consult with the department head regarding the policy.
 The department head will give serious consideration to the wishes of the employees in making a decision.

-Airlift Northwest Equipment – See Appendix XIV - Airlift Northwest Addendum #2 "Equipment" for equipment that will be issued to Airlift Northwest Registered Nurses.
+Airlift Northwest Equipment – See Appendix XII - Airlift Northwest Addendum #2 "Equipment" for equipment that will be issued to Airlift Northwest Registered Nurses.

 No employee's job security will be placed in jeopardy as a result of seeking and following through with corrective treatment, counseling or advice providing that the employee's job performance meets supervisory expectations.

 Employees required to float within the hospital inpatient or outpatient settings will receive adequate orientation.
 Appropriate resources will be available as follows:

 Employees shall not be required to perform new procedures without appropriate supervision.
 Employees shall seek supervisory guidance for those tasks or procedures for which they have not been trained.
 Employees who encounter difficulties related to floating should report these to the appropriate supervisor/manager.

 There will be no adverse consequences for an employee filing a concern.